 The neuroimaging analysis kit (NIAK) is a library of pipelines for the preprocessing and mining of connectomes extracted from large functional magnetic resonance imaging data, using GNU Octave.
 NIAK offers a catalogue of robust, validated workflows for complex tasks such as registration and denoising of brain images, as well as data-driven functional brain parcellation or connectome-wide association studies.
 NIAK is an open-source software distributed under MIT license.
 Linux, Mac OSX and Windows are supported using Docker or Singularity.
 The package reads and writes MINC or NIFTI 4D files (possibly compressed).
 A list of all contributors can be found on the github wiki.

 NIAK has lived a long and happy life, but has now become redundant with other more active projects, namely fMRIprep and nilearn.
-NIAK’s end of life is scheduled for the end of 2020.
-Expect only critical bug fixes and minimal support until then.
-You can still leave an issue or head to the forum.
+As of 2021, the SIMEXP lab is not actively maintaining or developing NIAK.